 Optimize Your Website Content

+How to get a cleaning contract requires the use of technology in your marketing strategy.
 Knowing how to get cleaning clients means first deciding who your ideal client is.
 Then figure out what questions they might have and how you can provide the best possible answer.
 Google Analytics and other SEO tools can help you narrow down what keywords will lead potential customers to your site.
 You want to be the expert in your field, with the answers your clients need, so do your research.